dbcls/rdfizing-db-guidelines/README.md

-# DBCLS RDFizing DB guidelines
+# DBCLS guidelines for RDFizing databases